 Read review: Lowa Renegade GTX Mid - Women's

-Great Comfort for Wide-Footed Hikers
+Notable Comfort for Wide-Footed Hikers

 Topo Athletic Trailventure WP - Women's

 The biggest issue we found in terms of design with these boots is the eyelets on the lower part of the lacing system.
 Since they are made from thread, they lack durability and could blow out eventually, though we didn't run into this issue during our three-month test period.
-If your feet tend to feel confined in regular hiking boots, we recommend trying this pair for its width, but also its all-around strong performance.
+If your feet tend to feel confined in regular hiking boots, we recommend trying this pair for its width, but also its strong all-around performance.

 Read review: Topo Athletic Trailventure WP - Women's